There are a number of advantages of drop shipping, but there are downsides, as well. The ability to have a manufacturer...

 Most suppliers have been developing direct-to-consumer sales strategies as a result of the dramatic rise of e-commerce and customer demand for online access to products in every category, including business-to-business sales.
 As a result, manufacturers are now generally better prepared to support drop shipping requirements as an extension of processes developed for e-commerce.
 At the same time, the e-commerce imperative may call into question the very need for those drop shipping sales agencies.

-So, for manufacturers, do drop shipping benefits justify including it in the business strategy?
+So, for manufacturers, do the advantages of drop shipping justify including it in the business strategy?
 It all depends on the market.
 Sales agents are responsible for market presence, putting products in front of customers and generating sales dollars.
 Some of those agents' sales may be replaced by e-commerce direct sales from the supplier, but those agencies may still be needed to maintain certain markets in many cases.

 If the question is whether sales from drop shipping are good in and of themselves, then the answer is an unqualified yes.
 Any channel that can add profitable sales is most certainly a good thing.